A viral photo of a 92-year-old woman’s neck becomes reminder to apply SPF

 A picture showing the physical effects of UV rays has gone viral as a reminder to apply SPF to everywhere on the body, not just the face.

-A New York-based dermatologist took to Twitter earlier this week, where he shared a photo of a 92-year-old woman who had used UV protective moisturizers on her face but not on the neck for the past 40 years.
-Since the tweet was posted on 1 September, it has received more than 236,000 likes and 42,000 retweets from people reminding others of the importance of sun protection.
+A New York-based dermatologist took to Twitter earlier this week, where he shared a photo of a 92-year-old woman who had used UV protective moisturisers on her face but not on the neck for the past 40 years.
+Since the tweet was posted on 1 September, it has garnered more than 236,000 likes and 42,000 retweets from people reminding others of the importance of sun protection.

 In the close-up image, there is a clear difference between where the woman has applied SPF to her face, versus the places where she has missed her neck.
 Her neck shows signs of skin damage, while her cheek has been protected from UV rays.